 Claire spent five years playing an instrumental role growing the business and servicing clients across the defence, maritime, construction and mining industries before parting ways with Talis Group to found Aurata Safety with one of her team members, Charmaine.
-In addition to her work in safety consulting and training, Claire is also a sessional lecturer in Paramedical Science at Edith Cowan University.
+In addition to her work in safety consulting and training, Claire is a sessional lecturer in Paramedical Science at Edith Cowan University.

 Charmaine Dalton is co-founder of Aurata Safety which partners with Australian businesses to grow their personal and business resilience.
-Charmaine brings with her two decades of experience in healthcare and emergency services from the Government sector, including extensive clinical governance, quality and safety expertise.
+Charmaine brings over two decades of experience in healthcare and emergency services from the government and private sector, including extensive clinical governance, quality and safety expertise.

-Charmaine has held various nursing and health management roles at hospital, district and international levels.
-Her career highlights include appointment as inaugural Chief Nurse of an Ebola Treatment Unit during the 2014/2015 Ebola Epidemic in West Africa; development and delivery of mass casualty planning exercises for oil & gas clients in WA; and involvement in Exercise Centum 2018, a multi-agency simulated disaster management exercise.
+Charmaine held various nursing and health management roles at hospital, district and international levels.
+Career highlights include establishing an Ebola Treatment Unit during the 2014/2015 Ebola Epidemic in Liberia West Africa; Lead Clinical Trainer at Kerrytown Ebola Treatment Unit in Sierra Leone; development and delivery of mass casualty planning exercises for oil & gas clients in WA; and involvement in Exercise Centum 2018, a multi-agency disaster management exercise.

-Charmaine’s healthcare career and emergency services career as an urban firefighter with Queensland Fire and Rescue Service, led her to the resource and maritime sectors where she translates her diverse emergency experience into real emergency management solutions.
+Charmaine’s healthcare and emergency services career as an urban firefighter with the Queensland Fire and Rescue Service, led to the resource and maritime sectors where she translates her diverse experience into real emergency management solutions.
 Charmaine is passionate about developing and testing emergency management plans and building the capabilities of others in these fields.

 In addition to being a director of Aurata Safety, Charmaine gives back to her community as a radio operator for Marine Rescue, volunteer firefighter for Department Fire & Emergency Services (DFES) and WA Chapter Co-Lead for the Australasian Women in Emergencies (AWE) Network.
-She is a member of the Australasian College for Infection Prevention and Control (ACIPC) and also the Association for Professionals in Infection Control and Epidemiology (APIC).
-She continues to work as a Registered Nurse and remains on standby for international operations.
+Charmaine is a credentialed infection control practitioner with the Australasian College for Infection Prevention and Control (ACIPC) and is a member of the Association for Professionals in Infection Control and Epidemiology (APIC).
+Charmaine continues to work as a Registered Nurse and remains on standby for international operations.